Struggling with credit card debt? Get your FREE quote today!

 • Do you have other long-term assets or things like annuities to supplement Social Security income?

-Key Money Talk Topic No. 6: Basic Needs
+Couples Money Topic #6: Basic Needs

 Basic needs are a key pillar of personal finance